 The Dorothy Draper dresser is feminine.
 She’s the Marilyn Monroe of furniture.
 Curvy, bodacious, and makes a killer statement even without lipstick.
 My foyer on the other hand is teensy weensy.
 This was the only piece of furniture and Dorothy needed a masculine balance.

 I searched high and low from abstract art, vintage portraits, to my own personal photography.
 Nothing seemed to be THAT piece until I stumbled upon Kingdom by Randal Ford.
 Yahtzee.
 It was this perfect quirky sense of balance I needed for the space.
-At first I was really drawn to the African Crane.
-His plume was fluffy, colorful, and he matched the One Room Challenge bathroom that is only steps away.
+At first, I was really drawn to the African Crane.
+His plume was fluffy, colorful, and he matched the One Room Challenge bathroom that was only steps away.
 He was perfect.
-I dropped him into my cart, but of course kept shopping.
+I dropped him into my cart, but of course, kept shopping.

 The flamingo was pretty killer too.
-As was the Highland Cow and the Pigeon and oh wow, the Porcupine too.
 Hmmmm, not really sure how I’m going to narrow this down to just one print.
 Better peruse the inspiration gallery.
 Ok, ya, not helping.
 It was making me want every single print.

-After picking a lamp, I placed a new to me vintage marbled navy book that I never thought would stay on the dresser, but instead thought it would be heavy enough to keep Moses in place until The Boy could hang him for me.
+After picking a lamp, I placed a new-to-me vintage marbled navy book that I never thought would be kept on the dresser but instead thought it would be heavy enough to keep Moses in place until The Boy could hang him for me.
 Hmmm.
-That actually looked pretty good!
-I even loved him propped up against the wall.
+He actually looks pretty good there!
+I even dig him casually propped up against the wall.
 Love a happy accident.